-27 The judicial functions of the constitutional county courts vary greatly by county.
+The judicial functions of the constitutional county courts vary greatly by county.
 Some courts may have very limited jurisdiction.

-^{28 &}quot;Filed" includes new cases, appeals from lower courts, petitions for transfer to adult criminal court, motions to revoke, and other cases added to the docket.
+28 &quot;Filed" includes new cases, appeals from lower courts, petitions for transfer to adult criminal court, motions to revoke, and other cases added to the docket.

-29 Juvenile, probate and mental health caseloads are discussed in more detail in separate sections of this report.
+Juvenile, probate and mental health caseloads are discussed in more detail in separate sections of this report.

-Criminal cases accounted for majority of cases the filed constitutional in the county courts.
+Criminal cases accounted for the majority of cases filed in the constitutional county courts.
 Excluding the "all other misdemeanors" category, the largest category of criminal cases filed in 2014 involved drug offenses, followed by driving while intoxicated, and theft by check.